haunt98/posts-go/posts/2025-12-30-ticket-system.md

 Query tickets can not use cache layer, only database.
 So we need to improve:

 - Limit time range to query
-- Use slave database node to query, master to create/update
+- Use read replica to query, master to create/update